SecretX33/path-matching-resource-pattern-resolver/README.md

 ### 1. Import the library in your favorite build tool

-**WARNING: I'm still in the process of publishing this library, thus it cannot be imported through Maven Central yet.**

 ### Maven

 Add the following dependency to your project's `pom.xml` file.